 Week 4 Update: TILING THE KITCHEN

-This week I was giddy excited to host my good friend, Emily (from @MBHOMEDESIGNERS) to help me navigate the tiling process.
-Emily is a former 2-time Jeffrey Court Renovation Challenge participant, and happens to know a thing or two about tiling.
+This week I was giddily excited to host my good friend, Emily (from @MBHOMEDESIGNERS) to help me navigate the tiling process.
+Emily is a former 2-time Jeffrey Court Renovation Challenge participant and happens to know a thing or two about tiling.

 I mean, I thought I could complete 200sq ft of tiling in a weekend…